This post originally appeared on VICE UK.

 Later, I speak to Mark Flewitt, Southend councillor responsible for housing, for his take on the group's perspective.
 He says the authority is committed to supporting homeless people and providing necessary services.
 "Squatting is not a solution to homelessness," he says.
 "It can hide homelessness, entrench people in unfit accommodation, and disconnect vulnerable people from many of the services they would receive if they engaged with the local authority."

 But Darren and the others are happy where they are.
 Tom, 24, credits Darren with getting him off hard drugs.
 "I could have been housed by now," he says.
 "But these occupations are more important.
 We're raising awareness.
 No one should be homeless, I want everyone off the streets."

-Darren proudly shows me the court documents that he says grant the group temporary squatters' rights. "£4.8 million worth of property for 10 pence, not bad," he says – the cost of printing the Section 144 notice stuck to the prison gates, announcing the squatters' claim to the site.
-"They've labelled me a protester and an activist, but I'm just a homeless man with legal documentation," he continues.
+Darren proudly shows me the court documents that he says grant the group temporary squatters' rights. "£4.8 million [$5.8 million] worth of property for ten pence, not bad," he says—the cost of printing the Section 144 notice stuck to the prison gates, announcing the squatters' claim to the site.
+"They've labeled me a protester and an activist, but I'm just a homeless man with legal documentation," he continues.
 "This is me living life the way I want to, and no one else is going to tell me to live it their way."